-\begin{rem} If the curve $f:[0,1]\to\R^d$ has length $\L(f)\leq L$, then there exists a curve with the same range, which is Lipschitz with constant $L$.
-Conversely, if $f:[0,1]\to\R^d$ is Lipschitz with constant $L$, its length is at most $L$. \end{rem}
+\begin{rem}If $f:[0,1]\to\R^d$ is Lipschitz with constant $L$, its length is at most $L$.
+This follows directly from the definition of the length \eqref{eq:length}.
+Conversely, if the curve $f:[0,1]\to\R^d$ has length $\L(f)\leq L$, then there exists a curve with the same image which is Lipschitz with constant $L$.
+Indeed, a curve with finite length may be parameterized by arc-length (1-Lipschitz) (see, e.g., \citet[Theorem 2.1.4]{AlexRes}). \end{rem}

 \begin{rem} Let $L\geq 0$.
 Suppose that $\hat{X}$ satisfies $G(L)=\E[\|X-\hat{X}]\|^2]$.
 Writing we see that, necessarily, since, otherwise, the criterion could be made strictly smaller by replacing $\hat{X}$ by the translated variable $\hat{X}+\E[X]-\E[\hat{X}]$, which contradicts the optimality of $\hat{X}$.